ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/modifying_a_model.md

 File substitution does not work well if you are running models in parallel on the same
 system: the shared location can only point to one file at a time.
-An alternative approach is to set the file path dynamically in the configuration using environment variables.
+An alternative approach is to set a path marker in the configuration and then provide the file path when calling `ve_run` using the `--data-paths` (or `-p`) option.

-In this approach, your climate configuration file `climate_data_variables.toml` would look like this:
+In this approach, your climate configuration file `config/climate_data_variables.toml` would look like this:

 ```toml
 # Climate data